ryanwaite28/hotspot-backend/README.md

 ## Features/Responsibilities By Service

-Below is a break-down of what each microservice will handle and be responsible for:
+Below is a break-down of all the microservices in this social media backend and what each microservice will handle and be responsible for: